Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Yes, the analysis of Busan's property market is included in our pack

-Busan's housing market in 2026 is a tale of two cities: premium coastal districts hold firm while outer areas remain price-sensitive.
+Busan's residential property market in 2026 is a tale of two cities: premium coastal neighborhoods staying resilient while outer districts wait for the next catalyst.

-We constantly update this blog post to reflect the latest data and trends in Busan's property market.
+We constantly update this blog post to reflect the latest property price trends in Busan, so you always have access to fresh data.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Busan.